 The most effective way to encourage donors to submit their matching gift requests: mention matching gifts as often as possible!
 Include matching gift information in your acknowledgment letters and emails, on your website, and in your social media posts.
 Check out a few examples here, and download our Ultimate Guide to Marketing Matching Gifts for even more information.

-Nonprofits have all recognized the need to thank their donors for the kind support.
-But is your organization taking the time to thank individuals who submit matching gift requests?
+Ask yourself this: Is your organization taking the time to thank individuals who submit matching gift requests?
 Matching gifts are often an overlooked area in fundraising in general, and in donor recognition especially.

-Acknowledgment Letters and Postcards
+1. Acknowledgement Letters and Postcards

 Sample Matching Gift Postcard sent by the University of Michigan (Front Side)